-- B. The certificate of good standing shall state that the corporation is in good standing in the Commonwealth and shall set forth: - 1.
-The domestic corporation's corporate name or the foreign corporation's corporate name and, if applicable, the designated name adopted for use in the Commonwealth;
+B. The certificate shall state that the corporation is in good standing in the Commonwealth and shall set forth:

-- 2. That (i) the domestic corporation is duly incorporated under the law of the Commonwealth, the date of its incorporation, which is the original date of incorporation or formation of the domesticated or converted corporation if the corporation was domesticated from a foreign jurisdiction or was converted from a domestic eligible entity, and the period of its duration if less than perpetual or (ii) the foreign corporation is authorized to transact business in the Commonwealth; and - 3.
-If requested, a list of all certificates relating to articles filed with the Commission that have been issued by the Commission with respect to such corporation and their respective effective dates. - C. A domestic corporation or a foreign corporation authorized to transact business in the Commonwealth shall be deemed to be in good standing if: - 1.
-All fees, fines, penalties, and interest assessed, imposed, charged, or to be collected by the Commission pursuant to this chapter have been paid; - 2.
-An annual report required by § 13.1-936 has been delivered to and accepted by the Commission; and - 3.
-No certificate of dissolution, certificate of withdrawal, or order of reinstatement prohibiting the domestic corporation from engaging in business until it changes its corporate name has been issued or such certificate or prohibition has not become effective or no longer is in effect. - D. The certificate may state any other facts of record in the office of the clerk of the Commission that may be requested by the applicant. - E. Subject to any qualification stated in the certificate, a certificate of good standing issued by the Commission may be relied upon as conclusive evidence that the domestic or foreign corporation is in good standing in the Commonwealth.

-1985, c.
-522; 1988, c.
-405; 1993, c.
-60; 2006, c.
-663; 2007, c.
-925; 2021, Sp.
-Sess.
-I, c.
-487.
+1. The domestic corporation's corporate name or the foreign corporation's corporate name used in the Commonwealth;

+2. That (i) the domestic corporation is duly incorporated under the law of the Commonwealth, the date of its incorporation, and the period of its duration if less than perpetual; or (ii) the foreign corporation is authorized to transact business in the Commonwealth; and

+3. If requested, a list of all certificates relating to articles filed with the Commission that have been issued by the Commission with respect to such corporation and their respective effective dates.

+C. A domestic corporation or a foreign corporation authorized to transact business in the Commonwealth shall be deemed to be in good standing if:

+1. All fees, fines, penalties and interest assessed, imposed, charged or to be collected by the Commission pursuant to this Act have been paid;

+2. An annual report required by § 13.1-936 has been delivered to and accepted by the Commission; and

+3. No certificate of dissolution, certificate of withdrawal, or order of reinstatement prohibiting the domestic corporation from engaging in business until it changes its corporate name has been issued or such certificate or prohibition no longer is in effect.

+D. The certificate may state any other facts of record in the office of the clerk of the Commission that may be requested by the applicant.

+E. Subject to any qualification stated in the certificate, a certificate of good standing issued by the Commission may be relied upon as conclusive evidence that the domestic or foreign corporation is in good standing in the Commonwealth.

 § 13.1-810.
-Notices and other communications
+Notice and other communication.